 No matter which treatment you choose when your child gets lice, make sure that it is first, safe and 2nd, effective.
 And take selfies at your own risk.

+All good parents want whats best for their child.
 Raising independent, self-sufficient and mentally stable kids requires looking through a long-term lens.
 Here are 5 tips for raising great children.

 1. Let Your Kids Fail